paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

 (2) individual coverage applicable to all of the covered commodities on the farm.

-**(c) Effect of failure to make unanimous election** If all the producers on a farm fail to make a unanimous election under subsection (a) for the 2014 crop year or the 2019 crop year, as applicable—
+**(c) Effect of failure to make unanimous election** If all the producers on a farm fail to make a unanimous election under subsection (a) for the 2014 crop year, the 2019 crop year, or the 2026 crop year, as applicable—

-(1) the Secretary shall not make any payments with respect to the farm for the 2014 crop year or the 2019 crop year, as applicable, under section 9016 or 9017 of this title; and
+(1) the Secretary shall not make any payments with respect to the farm for the 2014 crop year, the 2019 crop year, or the 2026 crop year, as applicable, under section 9016 or 9017 of this title; and

 (2) subject to subsection (h), the producers on the farm shall be deemed to have elected, as applicable—

-  (A) price loss coverage for all covered commodities on the farm for the 2015 through 2018 crop years; and
+  (A) price loss coverage for all covered commodities on the farm for the 2015 through 2018 crop years;

-  (B) the same coverage for each covered commodity on the farm for the 2020 through 2023 crop years as was applicable for the 2015 through 2018 crop years.
+  (B) the same coverage for each covered commodity on the farm for the 2020 through 2023 crop years as was applicable for the 2015 through 2018 crop years; and

+  (C) the same coverage for each covered commodity on the farm for the 2027 through 2031 crop years as was applicable for the 2025 crop year.

 **(d) Effect of selection of county coverage** If all the producers on a farm select county coverage for a covered commodity under subsection (b)(1), the Secretary may not make price loss coverage payments under [section 9016 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9016) to the producers on the farm with respect to that covered commodity.